robin8a/kio-smart-contracts-inception/01_IOT_SERVER/README.md

  ```

  # AWS IoT

-Some prerequisites to consider:
+## Some prerequisites to consider:
-the device should have Node.js and NPM installed and a TCP connection to the public internet on port 8883.
+- the device should have Node.js and NPM installed and a TCP connection to the public internet on port 8883.
+- EC2 instance add to security group rule TCP custom (0.0.0.0/0)
+- Create the IoT device in the same region Ex. us-east
-name: kio-smart-contracts-iot-device
+- name: kio-smart-contracts-iot-device

 # Upload file to EC2